top of page

 3. Why do different packs charge different dues?

-Pack 702 dues are $185.
-Our dues are in the average range – dues for other packs range from $110 to $300 or more.
-Packs with $110 dues typically ask often for money for activities during the year – packs that have higher dues may schedule more expensive activities, fund everything, or have expenses other packs do not have (i.e. fees for facilities).
+Pack 702 dues are $75, which is in the average range.
+Packs that have higher dues may schedule more expensive activities, fund everything, or have expenses other packs do not have (i.e. fees for facilities).
 Also, remember that at Pack 702, scouting is a year-round activity, not just during the school year.

 Family